george-sp/MaterialDesign-Udacity/HeartFillDemo/README.md

 ### [**`android.graphics.drawable.AnimatedVectorDrawable`**](https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable.html)

-The [AnimatedVectorDrawable](https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable.html) class lets you animate any property of a part of set of parts.
+The [AnimatedVectorDrawable](https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable.html) class lets you animate any property of a part or set of parts.

 Here's a list of what you can animate: